-The Post-9/11 GI Bill’s expanded benefits are very attractive if you’re not sure how to pay for a higher education.
-Officers, meanwhile, need a college degree just to start the job, so there’s really no edge for them when it comes to educational benefits, right?
+The Post-9/11 GI Bill’s expanded benefits are very attractive if you’re not sure how to pay for higher education.
+Officers need a college degree just to start the job, so there’s no edge for them when it comes to educational benefits, right?

 There are officer commissioning programs that can help pay for a bachelor’s degree in return for a service commitment.
-The service academies, as I mentioned in What is a Commissioned Officer, are tough to get into but offer a tuition-free education.
+The service academies are tough to get into but offer a tuition-free education.
 Flunk out or get the boot for an honor violation, though, and you may be on the hook for enlisted service to pay back the tuition they wasted on you.

 Current college students can also apply for Reserve Officer Training Corps (ROTC) scholarships.
 You don’t necessarily need a scholarship to participate in ROTC and compete for a commission, but those who can secure the financial award will find it much easier on their wallets.
 There are even some schools that are entirely dominated by ROTC, like the Virginia Military Institute or Norwich University.